Swedenborgianism: History

-Occultism became increasingly popular during the 19th century (particularly in France and England), and some followers blended Swedenborg's writings with theosophy, cabala, alchemy, and divination.
+Occultism became increasingly popular during the 19th century (particularly in the United States, France, and England), and some followers blended Swedenborg's writings with theosophy, cabala, alchemy, and divination.
 Swedenborg's mystical side fascinated them; they concentrated on Heaven and Hell, which describes Swedenborg's visits to Heaven and Hell to experience (and report on) the conditions there.
 In structure, it was related to Dante's Divine Comedy.

 The U.S. church was organised in 1817 with the founding of the General Convention of the New Church (sometimes shortened to the Convention), now also known as the Swedenborgian Church of North America.
 The movement in the United States strengthened until the late 19th century, and there was a New-Church Theology School in Cambridge.
 Controversies about doctrine and the authority of Swedenborg's writings caused a faction to split off and form the Academy of the New Church.
 It later became known as the General Church of the New Jerusalem – sometimes called the General Church – with its headquarters in Bryn Athyn, Pennsylvania (a suburb of Philadelphia).
 Other congregations felt doctrinally compelled to join the General Church at its inception.
 Two Convention congregations in Canada (one in Toronto and another in Kitchener) and two congregations from the British Conference – Michael Church in London and Colchester New Church – joined the General Church.

 The Adelaide Society of the New Church, in Adelaide, in the Colony of South Australia. was founded by Jacob Pitman, William Holden, and Smith Owen Smith and their families in 1844.
 On 11 July 1852, a Swedenborgian church opened on Carrington Street, with Pitman serving as minister until 1859.
-The congregation grew to a peak in the 1890s, by which a new church had been built in Hanson Street.
-In 1971, a new church at Warradale, in a style that could be converted to a house in the future.
+The congregation grew to a peak in the 1890s, by which time a new church had been built in Hanson Street.
+In 1971, a new church was built at Warradale, in a style that could be converted to a house in the future.